top of page

 While native flowers are the foundation, consider these elements to make your garden even more welcoming to bees:

 • Leave some areas undisturbed for nesting and overwintering.
+A little chaos can be a good thing!

 • Reduce lawn area to increase space for flowering plants.
+Less grass means more blooms!

 • Use mulch sparingly to allow ground-nesting bees access.
+They appreciate a little open space.

 • Plant native shrubs and trees that flower at different times.
+This creates a continuous buffet for our buzzing buddies.

 Comments